mariodavid/mariodavid.github.io/_posts/2017-02-14-testing-of-cuba-applications-part-3.md

 	at com.company.ceta.service.OrderInformationServiceBeanSpec.findLatestOrder returns the order with the latest orderDate(OrderInformationServiceBeanSpec.groovy:30)
 {% endhighlight %}

-It is pretty much the same situation as we've seen in the [last](https://www.road-to-cuba-and-beyond.com/testing-of-cuba-applications-part-2/) blog post where we tried to use `AppBeans.get()` directly in the code of the Customer.
+It is pretty much the same situation as we've seen in the [last](https://www.road-to-cuba-and-beyond.com/testing-of-cuba-applications-part-2/) blog post where we tried to use <code>AppBeans.get()</code> directly in the code of the Customer.

 ### Mocking through subclass and dependency injection
 So what can we do in this case?
 Upps, did I above said: DI works like a charm in services?
-Right, so for `dataManager` this is true, but we have another dependency here: `LoadContext.create()`.
+Right, so for <code>dataManager</code> this is true, but we have another dependency here: <code>LoadContext.create()</code>.
 This one is not created through DI, therefore we are in the same situation as in the entities case.

-To solve this, we can use both approaches: Mock through DI (the `dataManager`) as well as the Subclass (the `LoadContext`).
+To solve this, we can use both approaches: Mock through DI (the <code>dataManager</code>) as well as the Subclass (the <code>LoadContext</code>).

 In order to allow that, we have to change the implementation slightly to enable useful and minimally invasive subclassing.